You have probably gotten a lot of advice for college, mostly dealing with doing well in your classes and making friends.

-While both of those things are important, it’s equally important to make sure you are comfortable completing some basic skills you may have taken for granted while living at home with your parents!
+While both of those things are important, it’s equally important to make sure you are comfortable with some basic skills you may have taken for granted while living at home with your parents!

-Before you take your first step on campus as a full-time student, make sure you learn these 5 skills:
+Before you take your first step on campus as a full-time student, make sure you learn these five skills:

 1. Laundry Basics

 If your parents have done your laundry for you all the way up to the summer before college, consider yourself lucky.
-But now it is time to learn to do your laundry yourself, unless you want to trek back to your parents’ house for help every weekend.
+But now it’s time to learn to do your laundry yourself (unless you want to trek back to your parents’ house for help every weekend).

 2. Cooking Simple Meals

 The best advice to know on the first day of college is the kind you will use every day, and cooking tips certainly qualify.
-You will get tired of eating toaster pastries, pizza delivery and ramen noodles daily.
-In fact, it won’t be long before you’re crave that home-cooked meal.
+You’ll get tired of eating toaster pastries, pizza delivery and ramen noodles daily.
+In fact, it won’t be long before you’re crave that home-cooked meal (how long before Thanksgiving?).
 This is why you should learn how to take advantage of your dorm’s kitchen.

-Get some recipes from your parents, and try them out the summer before college so you are all ready to use the oven and stove in your dorm building.
-Even if your dorm does not have a full kitchen, you may have a microwave in your room.
-There are entire cookbooks devoted to healthy meals you can make in the microwave – check them out today, before you need them tomorrow!
+Get some recipes from your parents, and try them out the summer before college so you’re ready to use the oven and stove in your dorm building.
+Even if your dorm doesn’t have a full kitchen, you’ll probably have a microwave in your room.
+There are entire cookbooks and websites devoted to healthy meals you can make in the microwave — test them out at home so you can impress your new roommate!

 You might be in charge of making your bed at home and keeping your room tidy, but your parents probably do all the deep cleaning.
 Once you get to the dorms, you will be in charge of that, so start preparing for it the summer before college.

 You will need to dust regularly, vacuum and occasionally clean out your mini fridge.
-Since you will be eating in your dorm room often, remember to pick up crumbs and throw plates and old pizza boxes in the trash.
+Since you’ll also probably be eating in your dorm room often, remember to pick up crumbs and throw plates and old pizza boxes in the trash.
 Otherwise, you can expect a bug problem — or worse.

 Plus, if you have a bathroom attached to your room, it is up to you and your roommate to keep it clean, so ask your parents for bathroom cleaning advice before college and come equipped with cleaning solutions and supplies.

 4. Basic Car Maintenance